vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sun Nov  1 01:22:02 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Mon Nov  2 01:21:51 UTC 2020.